copperinc/plugin-iot-rules/README.md

 ## Installation

-1. Run: `npm i copperinc/macro-iot-rules`
+1. Install this plugin: `npm i @copper/plugin-iot-rules`

-2. Then add the following line to the `@macros` pragma in your Architect project manifest (usually `app.arc`):
+2. Then add the following line to the `@plugins` pragma in your Architect project manifest (usually `app.arc`):

-        @macros
+        @plugins
-        macro-iot-rules
+        copper/plugin-iot-rules

-3. Add a new `@rules` pragma, and add any number of IoT rules by giving it a name as the first word (the following characters are allowed in names: `[a-zA-Z0-9_-]`).
+3. Add a new `@rules` pragma, and add any number of IoT rules by giving each a name as the first word (the following characters are allowed in names: `[a-zA-Z0-9_-]`).
-   This name is also the name of the custom Lambda function that will triggered by this rule.
-Follow that with a SQL query which will trigger the Lambda (see the [IoT SQL Reference][sql]).
+   This name is will form part of the name of the custom Lambda function that will be triggered by this rule.
+Follow the name with a SQL query which will trigger the Lambda (see the [IoT SQL Reference][sql]).
 For example:

         @rules